ml5js/ml5-website-v02-docsify/docs/reference/body-segmentation.md

 The ml5.js BodySegmentation is built on top of the [TensorFlow.js BodyPix model and the MediaPipe Selfie Segmentation model](https://github.com/tensorflow/tfjs-models/tree/master/body-segmentation).

 It provides following functionalities:
-- **Real-time person/background segmentation**: The `SelfieSegmentation` model can segment people from the background in real-time, and is designed to be lightweight.
+- **Real-time person/background segmentation**: The `SelfieSegmentation` model tries to segment people from the background in real-time, and is designed to be lightweight.
 The `BodyPix` model can also be used for this purpose, but is more computationally intensive.
-- **Real-time body part segmentation**: The `BodyPix` model can segment 24 body parts in real-time.
+- **Real-time body part segmentation**: The `BodyPix` model tries to segment 24 body parts in real-time.

 ## Quick Start